apache/infrastructure-website/content/pages/mailing-list-moderation.md

 Title: Mailing list moderation

-Mailing lists are the virtual room where ASF communities live, form and grow.
+Mailing lists are the virtual rooms where ASF communities live, form and grow.
 All formal decisions the project's PMC makes need to have an email thread (possibly with a recorded vote) as an audit trail that this was an official decision.

   - <a href="#new-mailing-list">How do we create a new mailing list?</a>
   - <a href="#mailing-list-moderators">How do I request changes for moderators?</a>